WUCF transmitter FAQs:

 + You MAY have to rescan if you completed a rescan while we were off air.

 - I am have cable and satellite but cannot get WUCF.
 Help!

-+ Service has been restored to most of the cable and satellite providers in the area.
++ Service has been restored to the cable and satellite providers in the area.
 Please call your cable or satellite provider to troubleshoot the issue.